GitTables/gittables.github.io/index.md

 GitTables is hosted on Zenodo with DOI: **10.5281/zenodo.4943312**.
 To ensure usage, extension and replication of GitTables on the longer term, we publish the ontologies used for annotation as well.

-### Corpus downloads
+### Dataset downloads

 The GitHub Search API requires queries to include a keyword, which we refer to as a `topic`.
 For example, you can search code files related to the topic `thing`.
 This returns all CSV files that contain the string `thing`.
 We have kept this structure in place, hence each zip file consists of the tables retrieved for a `topic`.

-- GitTables: the entire corpus of 10M tables with metadata (X GB).
+- GitTables: the entire dataset of 10M tables with metadata (X GB).
 TBC.
-- GitTables 1.7M: the corpus of 1.7M tables used for the analysis in the associated paper (25.5 GB).
+- GitTables 1.7M: the dataset of 1.7M tables used for the analysis in the associated paper (25.5 GB).
 This dataset can be found on Zenodo [**here**](https://zenodo.org/record/4943312#.YMcUlzYzZ4I).

 ### Ontology downloads